skoolzout1/HexDumpPointerFollower/README.md

 the format for this program, is given as such:

-This program assumes the dump file is located in the same directory as the .exe and expects the name of the dump to be DUMP.bin
+This program assumes the dump file is located in the same directory as the .exe and expects the dump to be a ".bin" file.

-You MUST start with the dereferencing of an address.
-All adresses and offsets must start with a "0x" (without quotes) before their values.
+You MUST start with the dereferencing of an address. (ie: [0xADDRESSS]  ) All adresses and offsets must start with a "0x" (without quotes) before their values.
 All addresses and offsets must be in Hexidecimal.